JMB-Scripts/Michaelis-Menten/README.md

 1. Ensure all values are valid and in the correct format like 12E03  (for 12000 e.g., scientific notation) before fitting.
 2. In principle, it should accept numbers with commas or dots i.e. 1,2E-03 or 1.2E-03.
 3. If copying from Excel, ensure the data is in two columns with the substrate concentration in the first column and the observed reaction rate in the second.
-4. /!\ TAke only the values not the text /!\.
-5. It's possible to make an exe file for Windows using "pyinstaller" or "py2app", to distribute the script on computers that don't have Python install:
+4. It's possible to make an exe file for Windows using "pyinstaller" or "py2app", to distribute the script on computers that don't have Python install:

    For windows
    ```bash